 Thriving Families, Safer Children (TFSC)

-- Clearly differentiating poverty and neglect.
+- Make a clear distinction between poverty and neglect.

-- Creation of a Parent Advisory Council.
+- Create a Parent Advisory Council.

 Safety Net & Economic Supports